kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.status.targetResponders` The responder names must pass `IsDomainPrefixedKey` validation.
 The items cannot be removed or added once set.
 State transitions should be validated.
-For example, only the index 0 responder can be set to `Active` in the beginning.
-After that, it is only possible to set only the next responder at a higher index and so on.
+For example, only the highest priority responder can be set to `Active` in the beginning.
+After that, it is possible to set only the next responder with the second highest priority and so on.
 We can also condition this transition according to the other fields. `.status.responders[].completionTime` is set or `.status.responders[].heartbeatTime` has exceeded the 20-minute deadline.

 `.status.responders` should conform to the validation described in `.status.responders` and in the